[UPDATE: TIDAL now also use normalization, and Soundcloud say it’s “on the list”]

 And because the target level for some platforms is pretty loud, that’s a very significant “IF”.

 Because when there isn’t enough headroom to lift the level up without clipping, your music either won’t get turned up and will sound quieter than everything else as a result, or it may have extra peak limiting applied to get it up to the target level.
 Which may or may not sound good.
+TIDAL doesn’t turn quieter songs up at all.

-Neither of these is an ideal situation !
+None of these is an ideal situation !

 How loud is loud enough, and how loud is too loud ?